kigold/complex-number-lib/README.md

 ```

 ###Installation
-Node.js and npm are required to use the Console User Interface, follow these steps:
+Node.js and npm are required to use the Console User Interface, follow these steps

 1. Clone this repository
 2. change directory ('cd') into the repository directory
 3. ```npm install --save ``` you should find that node has created a dir 'node_modules', this is where all the dependencies are downloaded to.
 4. When the installation of dependecies are complete, change directory ('cd') to 'mathx' directory and then type ``` node cli``` this is the 'Command Line Interface'
-5 type 'help' to see instructions.
+5. type 'help' to see instructions.

 To use without node:

 1. Clone this repository
 2. copy the complex.js file from the ``` ./bin/complex.js ``` into any directory you need it*
 3. if it is a web based project, just include the script tag